I don’t know about you guys, but lately I notice that I get way more loan advertisements than before.

 You want to scale your business

 Notice I didn’t say ‘You want to START a business’.
 No no. This is only for businesses that are already ongoing, that just need a bit of capital to expand and grow.
-If you want to start your own business, many experts agree that the capital should come from yourself first.
+If you want to start your own business, I think the capital should come from yourself first.

 Calculate how much you need.
 Make plans to ensure positive cashflow so you can make the loan payments.
 A timeline with a plan – ie: if I can’t turn this into profit in x months/years, I have to cut off losses – is necessary.